mne-tools/mne-python/doc/overview/governance.rst

 ensure, through working with the BDFL and taking input from the Community, the long-term well-being of the project, both technically and as a community.

-During the everyday project activities, Council Members participate in all discussions, code review, and other project activities as peers with all other Contributors and the Community.
+During the everyday project activities, Council Members participate in discussions, code review, and other project activities as peers with all other Contributors and the Community.
 In these everyday activities, Council Members do not have any special power or privilege through their membership on the